cdxiaodong/PNPT-Prep/docs/breaking the barriers.md

 Good luck!

+`AZURE_TENANT_ID=967a4bc4-782a-492d-a5d5-afe8a7550b5f
+AZURE_CLIENT_SECRET=yx68Q~II4GTgTEyh1NyDxBh73X0YZwQhxWDdfaIc
+AZURE_CLIENT_ID=f83cb3d7-47de-4154-be65-c85d697cdfd3`

 ` echo $WEB_APP_ENDPOINT
 https://app-admin-dpbug0fqb4gea3a6.z01.azurefd.net/`

 **Explanations:**
 - **AZURE_TENANT_ID**: The unique identifier for the Azure Active Directory tenant.
-It specifies which Azure directory your app (malicious OAuth) is associated with.
+It specifies which Azure directory your app ( malicious OAuth) is associated with.
 - **AZURE_CLIENT_ID**: The application (client) ID registered in Azure AD.
 Used to identify your OAuth app.
 - **AZURE_CLIENT_SECRET**: The secret key for your OAuth app, used for authentication when requesting tokens.
 - **WEB_APP_ENDPOINT**: The URL of the target web application you are attacking or testing.

-This is our front door: `https://app-admin-dpbug0fqb4gea3a6.z01.azurefd.net`
+This is our front door `https://app-admin-dpbug0fqb4gea3a6.z01.azurefd.net`

-Create user and check network action:
+Create user and check networtk action:

 ![wiz](assets/img/wizctf1.png)

-User created as Global Admin:
+User Created as Global Admin:
 `sleheehunter665@azurectfchallengegame.com`